What is excluded in my Travel Insurance Coverage?

 - Illegal act

 - Travel advisories

 What travel limitations are there?

-Limitations applicable to the Per Trip Plan, Annual Plan and 55+ Extended Stay Plan.
+Limitations applicable to the Single Trip Plan or Annual Plan.
 It’s important to know that medical emergency benefits will only be paid for eligible medical emergency expenses.
 Emergency costs that aren’t “eligible” will not be paid.
 These policies also top out at a maximum benefit of up to $5,000,000 for each insured person.

 Limitations Applicable to Trip Cancellation and Trip Interruption Insurance:

 Trip Cancellation benefits are available up to the amount of coverage purchased to a maximum insurable amount of $20,000 per insured person, per covered trip.

 Trip Interruption benefits are available for the unused portion of pre-paid travel arrangements, up to the amount of coverage purchased prior to departure, to a maximum insurable amount of $20,000 per insured person, per covered trip.

 You should carefully review your certificate of insurance to understand the exclusions and limitations that apply.
 And if you have questions about travel insurance coverage, exclusions and limitations - no problem.
 We’re ready to help.
 Give us a call at 1-800-293-4941, Mon–Fri: 8:00 am–9:00 pm and Sat: 9:00 am–5:00 pm ET., and our administrator will be happy to answer your questions.
 If you are seeking claims support, visit https://globalexcel.com/TD or dial 1-800-359-6704 to get in contact with our 24/7 support line.